Page Not Found

 Wei Yingwu is one of the more overlooked of Tang dynasty poets.
 Early on in life, he served in the role of imperial guardsman; but he left to pursue his education.
 The story goes that he had little interest in the cut and thrust of the literary world.
 He was a famously stern individual, but his poems are often wonderful in their simplicity and clarity of style.

-This poem was written for a hermit friend.
+This poem was written for one of Wei’s hermit friends.
 The last line — “Where could I find / the traces of your wandering?” — seems fitting in the present context.

 Poem Sent to the Hermit of the Quanjiao Mountains